QuentinNivon/VBPMN/vbpmn_transformation/readme.md

 The PIF generator assumes that the input is a BPMN model with only one process in it.
 For example: model with choreographies would fail.
 All the tags/elements that do not have a corresponding tag/element in PIF are skipped during the PIF generation process.

 The project is a quick implementation, things like exception handling, HMTL/JS code are bit messy.
 It might throw some exceptions.
-However, all the execeptions are logged to a file and the console to help debug the issue.
+However, all the exceptions are logged to a file and the console to help debug the issue.